freeCodeCamp/devdocs/CONTRIBUTING.md

 ## Updating existing documentations

-Please don't submit a pull request updating the version number of a documentation unless you have verified that it can be generated properly using the current code.
+Please don't submit a pull request updating the version number of a documentation unless you've verified that it can be generated properly using the current code.
 Because the original content will have changed, the code will likely need to be tweaked.

-To ask that an existing documentation be updated, please use the [Trello board](https://trello.com/b/6BmTulfx/devdocs-documentation) or the [mailing list](https://groups.google.com/d/forum/devdocs).
+To ask that an existing documentation be updated, please use the [Trello board](https://trello.com/c/2B0hmW7M/52-request-updates-here) or the [mailing list](https://groups.google.com/d/forum/devdocs).

 ## Other contributions

 Besides new docs and features, here are other ways you can contribute:

 * **Improve words and sentences.** English isn't my first language so if you notice grammatical or usage errors, feel free to submit a pull request — it'll be much appreciated.
-(Note: American English is the preferred form)
 * **Participate in the issue tracker.** Your opinion matters — feel free to add comments to existing issues.
 You're also welcome to participate to the [mailing list](https://groups.google.com/d/forum/devdocs).

 ## Coding conventions